 So, I took the gamble, after serious thought, with Barbara, and moved back to the U.K. and Texas, enabling us to see our parents more and to give our two sons a better chance of access to varied employment in the future.
 But I never really left Guernsey as whilst I was at Texas Instruments, I was lucky enough to return back to Tektronix in Guernsey six times to go on New Product retraining courses.

-These covered the New 7,000 series and Sampling systems, both quite complex and fast and now used by our Design Teams all over the production areas and top security departments.
-I was now employed in running the company Computerised Calibration Department, or repairs, back to their original Factory Standards when new.
+These covered the New 7,000 series and Sampling systems, both quite complex and fast, so now used by our Design Teams all over the production areas and top security departments.
+I was now employed in running the company Computerised Calibration Department, or repairs, back to their original Factory Standards as new.
 Engineers used them as a pass or a fail of product, like a 'Spirit Level' it's got to be trusted..

-This involved another highly qualified Standards Engineer of the highest calibre, who I would place in the top four in the U.K. We were sometimes in contact with the National Physical and Standards Lab at Teddington, London, and one of only four in the world, for the Retention of standards, the Volt and Yard etc. The others being in Paris, America and Canada.
+This involved another highly qualified Standards Engineer, Bob Coton, an eng. of the highest calibre, who I would place in the top four in the U.K. We were sometimes in contact with the National Physical and Standards Lab at Teddington, London, and one of only four in the world, for the Retention of standards, the Volt and Yard etc. The others being in Paris, America and Canada.
 I will now cease my jottings for 'boredom level', I could expand, but No.

 While I was at Texas Inst ltd, I took up my passion for running, but only 10miles and Half Marathons on the road completing about thirty.
 Then Squash, Chess, being Press Ganged into running them.
 I also put our company team of athletes into the Annual Bedford Half Marathon for many years.
 Texas provided smart running vests in a different colour each time, plus our entry fees.